baruishi/baru-solo-react-kanji-flashcards/README.md

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+I want to continue to develop this app to deepen my knowledge and to create a useful tool for myself.

 <br>

 The idea for that app started from my own personal need to customise the flashcards I use to learn Japanese vocabulary.
+I want to play around with more complex ways of defining the confidence of knowing a specific word.
+The goal is to make it an android app and use more advanced back-end

 <br>